SasStu/PSHVTag/docs/PublicFunctions/Command-Set-VMTag.md

 ### -VMName [string[]]

-The name of the VM were you want to set the Tag.
+The name of the VM on which you want to set the Tag.
 It accepts arrays as well as single strings.

 ### -VM [Microsoft.HyperV.PowerShell.VirtualMachine[]]